Ukraine goes on spiralling down

 The event which precipitated the Russian economic collapse in 1998 was a collapse in oil prices.
 The event which averted a total collapse of Ukraine’s economy in the period 2014 to 2015 was also a collapse in oil prices.

-The benefits of that oil price collapse have however been squandered.
-Instead the Maidan regime used the space the collapse in oil prices gave it to increase spending on the military and to reduce further Ukraine’s economic ties to Russia.
+The Maidan regime used the space the collapse in oil prices gave it to increase spending on the military and to reduce further Ukraine’s economic ties to Russia.

 This is the exact opposite of what a Ukrainian government really concerned about the economy would have done.
 If Ukraine’s government had really been concerned about stabilising the economy it would have sought a rapprochement with Russia – Ukraine’s obvious energy supplier and the traditional market of its goods – and sought Russia’s help to bring the war in eastern Ukraine to an end.